 - Access to exclusive support/ member groups

-You may want to leave some of these things out and add them into the FAQs section.
+If you’ve got lots to say here, you may want to leave some of these things out and add them into the FAQs section.
 Choose the things you think demonstrate the most value and credibility, and if you think that some things need more of an explanation or simply aren’t so important then move them down into that section of your online course sales page.

 About the instructor